WenSimEHRP/Paiagram-typst/docs/intro.typ

   })
 }

 The example above is from qETRC.
-It demonstrates a part of _Dazhou-Chengdu Railway_, a real railway line in Sichuan, China.
+It demonstrates a part of _Dazhou-Chengdu Line_, a real railway in Sichuan, China.

 #TODO